 The road ended at the Robert F. Griggs Visitor Center.
 We had lunch and then opted to do the ranger-led hike down to the Valley floor.
 At 3.4 miles round trip and an elevation gain of 800 feet, it was moderately strenuous but totally worth it.

 We stopped several times along the way so that Tandi could share information about a particular feature of the valley.
 The trail ends at a river gorge carved into the ash, and we had plenty of time to take pictures and appreciate the unusual landscape.

 The answer is, yes, with a but thrown in.

 The Valley of Ten Thousand Smokes is just plain cool.
-Standing there, whether it’s at an overlook or on the valley floor, it’s easy to visualize the drama that played out here a little over a century ago.
+Standing there, whether at an overlook or on the valley floor, it’s easy to visualize the drama that played out here a little over a century ago.
 We enjoyed the experience and would love to go back for further exploration one day.
 We’d also recommend it to almost everyone, the exception being those who are at Katmai for only a night or two.
 We were at Brooks Camp for 5 nights, so we didn’t mind taking a day away from the bears to visit another area of the park.
 Had we been there for only a few nights, however, I can’t say that we would’ve taken the tour.